 UPPERCUT (Unlock Rank 7)

-Adds an uppercut to the end of Deande’s primary melee combo that knocks enemies into the air.
+Adds an uppercut to the end of Deande’s primary melee combo that wounds enemies. +1.5 Seconds Wound Duration

 Burst Dash draws extra power from Deande’s Shield reserves, granting bonus damage.
-Burst Dash now breaks Deande’s shield on activation.
-Up to +40 Damage.
+Burst Dash now breaks Deande’s shield on activation. +50% Current Shield as Damage